A Humble Response to the Article of Metropolitan Saba (Isper) “The Chalcedonian and Non-Chalcedonian Churches: An Objective Presentation”

 Archbishop of Ungheni and Nisporeni

+Protopresbyter Theodoros Zisis does NOT recognise the deposition of Father Matei Vulcanescu.
 A Theological Evaluation of Fr.
-Matei Vulcănescu’s Position and of the Canonicity of the Actions of Metropolitan Silouan Oner – Protopresbyter Theodoros Zisis
+Matei Vulcănescu’s Position and of the Canonicity of the Actions of Metropolitan Silouan Oner

 Protopresbyter Theodoros Zisis